Embracer Group: The original Nordic Games as video game retailer (1990s–2004)

-The new Nordic Games (2004–2011)
+The new Nordic Games as video game publisher (2004–2011)

 Wingefors invested the money he had left into a new limited company and, together with potential customers acting as investors, reformed Nordic Games under the name Game Outlet Europe.
 The new company saw success with purchasing unsold inventory from larger video game companies (such as Electronic Arts), repackaging them on pallets in its Karlstad headquarters, and selling them on the international market and through other retail chains, including Jula, Coop, and ICA.
 In December 2008, Nordic Games Publishing was established as the video game publishing subsidiary of Game Outlet Europe.
 The subsidiary started out with seven people, including primary shareholder Wingefors, based in Karlstad, and chief executive officer Lundborg, who had since moved to Málaga with his wife.
 Nik Blower in London was added to the management team in February 2010.